nathsou/EEPROM-Burner/README.md

   Options:

     -V, --version               output the version number
-    -p, --port [port]           The Arduino's Serial Port -r, --read [file]           Read data from EEPROM into file, prints to stdout if no file provided -w, --write [file]          Write a file to the EEPROM, uses -data if no file provided -b, --bin                   Use binary data, defaults to hexadecimal -f, --fill [number]         fill [start] to [start] + [length] with [number], defaults to 0 -s, --start-address [addr]  Start address of read or write -l, --length [addr]         Number of bytes to read / fill -d, --data [string]         Data used for a write if no file is provided -v, --verbose               enables logging
+    -p, --port [port]           the Arduino's Serial Port -r, --read [file]           read data from EEPROM into file, prints to stdout if no file provided -w, --write [file]          write a file to the EEPROM, uses -data if no file provided -b, --bin                   use binary data, defaults to hexadecimal -f, --fill-num [num]        fill [start] to [start] + [length] with [num], defaults to 0xff (255) -c, --fill-char [char]      fill [start] to [start] + [length] with [char], defaults to 'a' -s, --start-address [addr]  Start address of read or write -l, --length [addr]         number of bytes to read / fill -d, --data [string]         data used for a write if no file is provided -g, --hide-progress         disables the progress-bar
+    -v, --verbose               enable logging
     -h, --help                  output usage information
 ```